MostlyJS/mostly-demos/Readme.md

 ### express-gateway

-Express gateway demo server for call MostlyJS microservice.
+An Express demo server serves as a RESTful gateway for calling MostlyJS microservices.
+Request will be mapping to corresponding microservice.

 ### feathers-service

-Microservice writing in Feathers, exposing as RESTful api by express-gateway
+Sample microservice writing using Feathers.

 ### poplarjs-service

-Microservice writing in Poplarjs, exposing as RESTful api by express-gateway
+Sample microservice writing using Poplarjs.

 # License